fdikmen/datepicker/README.md

 # datepicker
-Upgrade for bootstrap datepicker
+Upgrade for bootstrap datepicker <br/><br/>

-The basic version of the codes is at https://github.com/uxsolutions/bootstrap-datepicker I am developing on the codes here.
+The basic version of the codes is at https://github.com/uxsolutions/bootstrap-datepicker<br/>
+I am developing on the codes here.<br/>

 I created this project to make features that are not standard boostrap datepicker.